On the polynomial convergence rate to nonequilibrium steady-states: Excursion time for the induced chain

 \section{Excursion time for the induced chain}

 For sufficiently small given parameters $h > 0$ and $\eta > 0$, let $M_{0}$ be the constant defined in Theorem \ref{timestep} and $B:= \{ \mathbf{E} \,|\, V(\mathbf{E}) > M_{0} \}$.
 Define $G = \mathbb{R}^{N}_{+}\setminus B$.
-The previous section gives bounds of the excursion time in $B$.
+The previous section together with Theorem 3.11 gives bounds on the excursion time in $B$.
 As introduced in Section 3.2, now one should work on the $G$-induced chain. $G$ is not a compact set as the energy at each site can be arbitrarily high.
-A common way to show the tightness of a Markov process on non-compact state space is to construct a Lyapunov function, as what we do in this section for the $G$-induced chain.
+A common way to show the tightness of a Markov process on non-compact state space is to construct a Lyapunov function, as we do in this section for the $G$-induced chain.